 A plant asset is an asset with a useful life of more than one year that is used in producing revenues in a business's operations.
-Examples of plant assets include land, land improvements, buildings, machinery and equipment, office equipment, furniture, fixtures, vehicles, leasehold improvements, and construction work-in-progress.
-Plant assets are also referred to as fixed assets and/or property, plant and equipment.
+Plant assets are also known as fixed assets.

 Plant assets and the related accumulated depreciation are reported on a company's balance sheet in the noncurrent asset section entitled property, plant and equipment.
 Accounting rules also require that the plant assets be reviewed for possible impairment losses.

 Plant assets include:

 - Land improvements

 - Machinery and equipment